This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 NICOP renewal process

-The renewal process for NICOP is similar to that of applying for a new one.
-You can submit a request for the renewal for your NICOP by either visiting NADRA Registration Center (NRC) or through the Pak Identity website.
+The NICOP renewal process is similar to applying for a new one.
+You can submit a request for the renewal by visiting the NADRA Registration Center (NRC) or the Pak Identity website.

 Renewal requirements

-In the absence of which you can turn in an undertaking filled and attested by Pak Mission.
+In the absence of this, you can turn in an undertaking filled and attested by Pak Mission.

-If you are applying from single national country other than the government recognized dual countries, you will have to submit a Pakistani passport or if it is not available, then an undertaking (by the name NICOP without passport) duly filled and attested by two witnesses.
+If you are applying from a single national country other than the government-recognized dual countries, you will have to submit a Pakistani passport, or if it is not available, then an undertaking (by the name NICOP without a passport) duly filled and attested by two witnesses.

 Renewal fees